 7. Amsterdam: Reguliersdwarsstraat

 In the old town, alongside the curving canals, Amsterdam’s gay spots are grouped in several zones.
-Reguliersdwarsstraat, near the Flower Market, has been the main gay artery since the 70s for dinner, going out, dancing and (whisper it) smoking.
+Reguliersdwarsstraat, near the Flower Market, has been the main gay artery in Amsterdam since the 1970s for dinner, going out, dancing, and (whisper it) smoking.
 Not far from here, Amstel attracts more LGBT locals than tourists.
 The leather and fetish community has settled on Warmoesstraat, close to the main train station.
-Find a place in Amsterdam.
+Find a gay place to stay in Amsterdam.

 8. Athens: Gazi

-The gay scene in Athens remains in the district of Gazi, west of the Acropolis.
+The gay scene in Athens is primarily located in the district of Gazi, situated west of the Acropolis.
 You’ll start the night on Konstantinoupoleos and Triptolemou streets.
 Like most cities in southern Europe, things kick off after midnight, so don’t arrive too early.
 If you liked how Gazi used to be, then the alternative gay scene in Kerameikos might be more your style.
-Find a place in Athens.
+Find a gay place to stay in Athens.

 9. Lisbon: Bairro Alto

-To enjoy the gay nightlife in the Portuguese capital, head to the heights of the Bairro Alto, a pedestrian downtown area with narrow old streets flanked with baroque architecture.
-Quiet during the day, the Bairro Alto wakens at night: just pick your gay bar or club.
+To enjoy the gay nightlife in the Portuguese capital, head to the heights of the Bairro Alto, a pedestrian downtown area with narrow old streets flanked by baroque architecture.
+Quiet during the day, the Bairro Alto wakes at night: pick your gay bar or club.
 Just a stone's throw away, the Principe Real district is another gem of Lisbon’s nightlife.
-Find a place in Lisbon.
+Find a gay place to stay in Lisbon.

 The gay streets in Bairro Alto, Lisbon, come alive at night! © lisbonbeach.com